MainulDip/LinuxEveryday/README.md

 ### Overviews:
-This a personalized study note regarding Linux System Administration, Automation and Server Management.
+This a personalized study note regarding Linux System Administration, Automation and Server Management